 Today the Meridian Symphony Orchestra under the leadership and direction of Dr. Claire Fox Hillard, performs annually at the MSU Riley Center.
 You can visit the viola sheet music archive also.
 This year marks Maestro Hillard’s 20th year with the orchestra.
 Meridian Symphony’s administrative office is located in the former Phil Hardin Foundation house.
 With a generous grant from the Phil Hardin Foundation, Meridian Symphony Association, Inc. was able to establish a strings program, offering violin lessons for children and adults, with plans to add woodwind and brass instruction in the near future.
 With a newly redefined mission and added focus on education, Meridian Symphony uses all available resources to expose young people to the arts through educational outreach programs.
-The annual children’s concert LinkUP!, a product of a recent partnership with Carnegie Hall, introduces fourth-grade students in our community to the wonderful world of symphonic music.
+The annual children’s concert LinkUP!, a product of a recent partnership with Carnegie Hall, introduces fourth-grade students that playing cello sheet music in our community to the wonderful world of symphonic music.

 The 2010-2011 Season, “A Season of Celebration”, marks the 50th anniversary of the Meridian Symphony Orchestra, now a vibrant artistic presence in Meridian.
 This year the orchestra pays tribute to all “pioneers” of the organization.
 Their early work and vision inspired the efforts of the Meridian Symphony’s current supporters and volunteers who make this celebration possible.